-Yes and no. The answer depends on the Medicare coverage you have currently.
-If you only have Medicare Part A, hospital, and Part B, medical, then no. If you have a Medicare Advantage plan or Medicare Part C, yes.
+Yes and no. The answer depends on the Medicare coverage you currently have with basic dental care.
+If you only have Medicare Part A, hospital, and Part B, medical, then no. If you have a Medicare Advantage plan or Medicare Part C That only cover routine dental services, yes.

 Why does Medicare not cover dental?